Stanford String Quartet: Signature recording

 The Johnston and Bolcom quartets were recorded in 1991 by Laurel Records in Los Angeles, California, at Paramount Hall and Skywalker Hall.
 Also on this initial signature CD is the String Quartet by Marc Neikrug, Stars the Mirror.
 This CD gave all three compositions their world premiere recording.

 New personnel

-After the retirement of Andor Toth in 1989, the members of the Quartet were Phillip Levy and Susan Freier, violins; Bernard Zaslov, viola; and Stephen Harrison, cello.
+After the retirement of Andor Toth in 1989, the members of the Quartet were and Susan Freier, violins; Bernard Zaslov, viola; and Stephen Harrison, cello.
 This quartet recorded a CD in 1993 that was released in 1994 on the Music & Arts label.
 The CD included compositions by Darius Milhaud, Frank Bridge, and Gabriel Fauré.